-An employer-sponsored health plan meets the "minimum value standard" if the plan's share of the total allowed benefit costs covered by the plan is no less than 60 percent of such costs.
+&lt;sup>1 An employer-sponsored health plan meets the "minimum value standard" if the plan's share of the total allowed benefit costs covered by the plan is no less than 60 percent of such costs.

-PART B: Information About Health Coverage Offered by Your Employer This section contains information about any health coverage offered by your employer.
+PART B: Information About Health Coverage Offered by Your Employer

+This section contains information about any health coverage offered by your employer.
 If you decide to complete an application for coverage in the Marketplace, you will be asked to provide this information.
 This information is numbered to correspond to the Marketplace application.

-3. Employer name 4.
-Employer Identification Number (EIN) 5.
-Employer address 6.
-Employ 6.
-Employer phone number 7.
-City 8.
-State 9.
-ZIP code 10.
-Who can we contact about employee health coverage at this job?
-11. Phone number (if different from above) 12.
-Email address Here is some basic information about health coverage of •As your employer, we offer a health plan to: All employees.
-Eligible employees are: Some employees.
-Eligible employees are: ffered by this employer: For the UT SELECT Medical Plan Individuals who receive compensation for services performed for the institution and are eligible to be a member of the Teacher Retirement System (TRS), including individuals who elected the Optional Retirement Program (ORP) in lieu of TRS, and either are expected to work at least 20 hours per week for at least 4 1⁄2 months, or are appointed for at least 50% of a standard full-time appointment for at least 4 1⁄2 months.
-Graduate students who receive compensation for services performed for the institution, work at least 20 hours per week for at least 4 1⁄2 months and are not permitted to be members of TRS because they are solely employed in positions that require enrollment in graduate-level courses.
-Certain non-employed individuals who hold a postdoctoral fellowship, or one or more graduate student fellowships awarded on a competitive basis not valued at less than \$10,000 per year, and receive a stipend from an applicable For the BCBSTX PPO Medical Plan Individuals who do not meet the requirements above, but who meet the eligibility requirements for employment-based medical coverage under the Affordable Care Act (i.e. who work an average of 30 hours per week for 90 days or more).
-With respect to dependents: We do offer coverage.
-Eligible dependents are : For the UT SELECT Medical Plan Only An eligible employee's spouse, as defined by applic cable state and federal la aw.
-For the UT SELECT and BCBSTX Medical Pan eligible employee's children, including stepchild status; An eligible employee's foster child in a parent-child An eligible employee's unmarried grandchild(ren) us includes proof that the employee claims the child as Certain children over age 26 who are determined by their own support; Children for whom the employee is named a legal grequiring such coverage; or A child for whom a covered member has been name ren and adopted children relationship with the em inder age 25, provided the s a dependent for federa by the plan to be medical guardian by a court or with nployee; ne child meets al tax purposes ly incapacitate ho are the subj the requirements which ; d and are unable to provide fect of a medical support order We do not offer coverage.
+Here is some basic information about health coverage offered by this employer:

+•As your employer, we offer a health plan to:

+All employees.
+Eligible employees are:

+Some employees.
+Eligible employees are:

+- Individuals who receive compensation for services performed for the institution and are eligible to be a member of the Teacher Retirement System (TRS), including individuals who elected the Optional Retirement Program (ORP) in lieu of TRS, and either are expected to work at least 20 hours per week for at least 4 1⁄2 months, or are appointed for at least 50% of a standard full-time appointment for at least 4 1⁄2 months; - Graduate students who receive compensation for services performed for the institution, work at least 20 hours per week for at least 4 1⁄2 months and are not permitted to be members of TRS because they are solely employed in positions that require enrollment in graduate-level courses; - Certain non-employed individuals who hold a postdoctoral fellowship, or one or more graduate student fellowships awarded on a competitive basis not valued at less than \$10,000 per year, and receive a stipend from an applicable fellowship; and - A UT institution may designate an employee who does not meet the criteria above, but who is expected to work at least 30 hours per week for at least 90 days, as full-time for purposes of eligibility for coverage.
+Please check with your institution's HR or Benefits Office for additional information if you think you may be eligible.